paigeberrigan/ASL_Recognition/README.md

 # ASL_Recognition

-Here's the updated `README.md` with a mention that this project was created for a cumulative project for the *Deep Learning with PyTorch* course at Fanshawe College:

----

-# Sign Language Recognition Dashboard

 This project demonstrates the use of deep learning models to recognize American Sign Language (ASL) letters.
 It was created as a **cumulative project for the Deep Learning with PyTorch course at Fanshawe College**, showcasing the application of advanced neural network architectures in solving real-world problems.

 ---